Creamy Vegan Butternut Pasta Bake

 Yeah … the brand spankin’ new oven might just be getting a workout with this one.
 Well, yeah.
 And with the dino-nuggets.

 Vegan comfort food to the max.
 Butternut squash, garlic, smoked paprika … pureed into a velvety sauce that smothers al dente whole wheat penne.
-But we’re not done yet!
-Because then it’s poured into a casserole dish, sprinkled with herbed bread crumbs, and baked until bubbly and golden-brown.
-Okay, now you can dig in!
+And then sprinkled with herbed bread crumbs, and baked until bubbly and golden-brown.
+Mmmm.

 For the pasta: